ArchiveOFtheUnusual/Quotepilot/PROJECT_LOG.md

-# QuotePilot — Project Log
+# ScopeSnap — Project Log

 **What it is:** A tool for small-service contractors (plumbers, electricians, flooring, roofing, HVAC) that turns a customer's messy text request into a structured, priced quote — fast, with AI doing the scope extraction and the contractor reviewing/adjusting before anything goes out.